Indexes

 ALTER TABLE example.employee

-REFRESH CAGRA INDEX (profile)
+REFRESH CAGRA INDEX ON (profile)

 To drop the index: